LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/quiz-04.md

 Please choose the one, most correct answer to each question or statement.

-1. Which healthcare workers are at high risk of coronavirus infection?
+1. Which health workers are at high risk of coronavirus infection?
     + Those in close contact with COVID-19 patients
     - Those tracing the families of COVID-19 patients
     - Those filling in the forms of COVID-19 patients
-2. How can healthcare workers protect themselves from COVID-19?
+2. How can health workers protect themselves from COVID-19?
     - Wash their mouth out with warm water
     - Change their clothes twice a day
     + Keep social distancing